Here we delve into how the Government’s Climate Action Plan will help us to become a more sustainable nation and meet EU targets.

 The Government has an objective to deliver a 51% reduction in GHG emissions by 2030 and aims to reach net zero by no later than 2050.

-To achieve these goals, significant investment is needed and the Government will support the changes through the €165 billion National Development Plan.
+To achieve the goals outlined in the Climate Action Plan, significant investment is needed.
+The Government will support the necessary changes through the €165 billion National Development Plan.

 Key aspects of the Climate Action Plan